sst/guide/_examples/how-to-create-a-reactjs-app-with-serverless.md

 3. `frontend/` — React App

-   The code for our frontend React.ts app.
+   The code for our frontend React.js app.

 ## Create our infrastructure

-Our app is made up of a simple API and a React.ts app.
+Our app is made up of a simple API and a React.js app.
 The API will be talking to a database to store the number of clicks.
 We'll start by creating the database.

 ### Adding the table